 Vegetarian/vegan groups on campus

 “Like attracts like,” as the saying goes.
 Once you land on campus, consider joining a student organization that supports your vegetarian lifestyle.
 You’ll make friends with like-minded people with whom you can check out campus dining options and local restaurants.
-At the University of Delaware, the Vegetarian Students Association hosts vegetarian feasts and invites guest speakers to discuss topics like animal rights.
-UCLA’s Bruins for Animals! group dedicates itself to respecting and protecting animals and holds vegan potlucks throughout the year.
+At the University of Delaware, the Veg Club hosts vegetarian feasts and invites guest speakers to discuss topics like animal rights.
+The University of California Los Anegeles’s Bruins for Animals! group dedicates itself to respecting and protecting animals and holds vegan potlucks throughout the year.
 Similar organizations exist at schools across the country, but if you happen to end up at a school without one, consider starting it yourself!

 Trading in your normal routine and the comforts of home for a brand-new life in college can be particularly trying when you’re on a meat-free diet.
 But rest assured you won’t end up starving or living off of soy milk and salads.
 Look at it as an opportunity to explore your campus and the surrounding city, get creative in the kitchen and try new foods, and encourage healthy meal options at your school.
 You might even make a few friends along the way.